Bees In Homes

 For bee hive removal service to be effective, it is important to be thorough.
 Some bees, such as the Queen bee never leave the hive, simply poisoning the entrance area will kill some of the bees but others will remain to repopulate the nest.
 Before you know it, your pest control bees troubles will be starting all over again.
 To effectively remove bees you will need to remove the entire colony from your house, and clean up the mess left behind, not only for effective bee removal, but also to prevent the various hazards that can result from the abandoned nest.
 Bee hive wax combs can melt causing property damage and those located near the inside of a chimney can even become a fire hazard.
 Dripping honey can seep through walls, cause permanent stains and attract other insects or nuisance wildlife.
 A dead colony and the comb can attract thousands of ants, and animals such as raccoons, skunks and opossum can be attracted to the sweet smell too.
 A honey bee hive inside a house can contain as much as eighty pounds of honey.
 If an insecticide is used, the resulting dead bees can cause an odor and attract scavenging insects and other unwelcome pest control issues as well, not to mention leaving behind honey that is now tainted with poison.
 An abandoned hive can attract new bee populations.

 The difficulty of removing bees from your home, bee nest removal from a house and the hazards of treating an established bee colony inside a home will vary from season to season.
 Early spring is the best time of year for bee hive removal because that is when honey production and the bees nest population is at their lowest.
-Regardless of the season, it is always best to leave the dangerous job of removing bees from a home to an experienced professional, an experienced professional such as the wildlife and pest control experts at Skunk Whisperer®, Inc. Below are photos of a nest found between a home's walls by the Oklahoma City Skunk Whisperer.
+Regardless of the season, it is always best to leave the dangerous job of removing bees from a home to an experienced professional.
+Below are photos of a nest found between a home's walls by the Oklahoma City Skunk Whisperer®.

 Honey Bee Prevention